HMS Moorsom (K567): Construction and career

 After the conclusion of the war, Moorsom steamed to New York City, arriving there on 16 October 1945.
 The Royal Navy decommissioned her there on 25 October 1945 and returned her to the U.S. Navy the same day.

-Disposal

 After her return, Moorsom remained in the 3rd Naval District.
-The U.S. Navy struck her from its Naval Vessel Register on 5 December 1945 and soon sold her for scrapping, which was completed on 12 July 1946.
+The U.S. Navy struck her from its Naval Vessel Register on 5 December 1945 and soon sold her for scrap, which was completed on 12 July 1946.